zed-industries/zed/docs/src/fonts.md

 # Fonts

 TBD: Document fonts in Zed
+Consider renaming this `configuring-zed-fonts` and moving all font settings here.

 - Zed Plex Sans & Zed Plex Mono: based on IBM Plex Mono and IBM Plex Sans, etc
   - Document / commit to repo how these were generated customizations made.